 Our 100 breeding ewes and their lambs are Scottish Blackface, Easycare and Zwartble breeds.
 These provide organic lamb and mutton that is sold in the farmshop.
 In early summer the sheep are shorn and the strong, coarse blackface wool and the dark, soft zwartble wool is processed in our weavery where it is spun and woven into rugs.

-As the ground at Loch Arthur has a tendency to be too wet and heavy for organic pig production, we currently buy in organic pigs to provide pork and bacon for our butchery counter and cafe.
+As the ground at Loch Arthur has a tendency to be too wet and heavy for organic pig production, we currently buy in free range pigs to provide pork and bacon for our butchery counter and cafe.

 As well as preparing silage and hay as fodder for the winter, we also grow arable silage and potatoes.